 Ruled by Greek rulers after the Persian invasion, the Egyptian society witnessed a number of changes in its culture.
 Alexander the Great overlaid monuments with his own Greek designs.
 He built temples and statues following the ancient Egyptian tradition of having defied gods.

-The remains in the form of reliefs, statues and funerary objects give a small glimpse of the Greek rule in Egypt.
+The remains in the form of reliefs, statues and funerary objects give a small glimpse of the Greco-Roman Sites in Egypt.